 Minister Nduhungirehe’s comment is cordial in text and diplomatic, but the reservations are deeply engraved in it.

-Dr. Pandor’s position on matters with Rwanda are known, and there is no evidence of change.
+Dr. Pandor’s position on matters with Rwanda is known, and there is no evidence of change.

 Her selection for this docket therefore may not change much in the thorny and bumpy relations between her country and Rwanda.